Last modified on August 4, 2023

 Due Sunday: Analysis assignment

-- Listen to the recording of the excerpt (found in the Recordings folder).
+- Listen to the recording of the excerpt (found in the Readings folder).

 - Analyze this excerpt according to the prompts on this worksheet.
 You will probably want to use a combination of score annotation and verbal response—do whatever you need to get your point across efficiently.
 Please be succinct in your verbal response.

 - You will be assessed on the following concepts

 - Understanding of interval types (interval classes, pitch intervals)

 - Understanding of transformations (Tn and In)